 We know all families are different and possess unique values when it comes to sexual content.
 This blog post aims to help you have productive conversations with your child while also providing some insight into the world kids live in today.

-Understand the Pressures Kids Face Today
+Understand the Pressures Kids Face Associated with Sending Nudes

 It was only a matter of time before sexting and sending nudes would become a common (but still risky) activity for kids.
 Nearly a decade ago, an article revealed that “sexting is the new first base,” identifying a social trend that is still common in the halls of middle and high schools across the country.
 Sending, receiving, and asking for nudes has become the first step in many romantic and sexual advances.